DanMcGann/danmcgann.github.io/index.markdown

 ![headshot](/images/index/headshot.jpg)

 My name is [Dan](/dan).
 I am a Ph.D. student in robotics at Carnegie Mellon University advised by Professor Michael Kaess.

-My academic interests are in robot perception, localization, and mapping.
-I am particularly interested in these topics as they relate to space and ocean exploration!
+My research goal is to develop holistic multi-robot perception that enables multi-robot teams to understand their relation to an environment (State Estimation) as well as provide a deep contextual understanding of that environment (Mapping).
+Specifically, I want to build perception algorithms that scale to the needs of future applications and are actually deployablein the real-world

 In my undergrad career I worked with Professor Taskin Padir and a fantastic team on NASA's Mars Ice Challenge, and started Northeastern's Chapter of Students for the Exploration and Development of Space (NUSEDS).